AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 ``-m``\ nnnn
   Maximum number of diagnostics to be sent to :file:`stdout`, where *nnnn* is in the range 0...1000;
-  the default value is 500.
-Zero means that there is no limitation on the number of diagnostic messages to be output.
+  the default value is 0, which means that there is no limitation on the number of diagnostic messages to be output.

   .. index:: -q